Sunday, April 2, 2023

-Between October and December 2019, while Kashmir was in lockdown mode, WP report says that they surveyed 593 college and university students to study the effects of militarization on political attitudes.
+Between October and December 2019, while Kashmir was in lockdown mode, the WP report says that they surveyed 593 college and university students to study the effects of militarization on political attitudes.

-The survey was carried on the students in Srinagar using the time-space sampling technique at randomly selected locations on university and college campuses and surrounding areas.
-The report reasons for studying the opinions of university student and states that they wanted to focus on the “generation of rage” and the new activism that played a leading role in the 2016-2017 uprisings.
+The survey was carried out on the students in Srinagar using the time-space sampling technique at randomly selected locations on university and college campuses and surrounding areas.
+The report reasons for studying the opinions of university students and states that they wanted to focus on the “generation of rage” and the new activism that played a leading role in the 2016-2017 uprisings.

 Optimistic Students